 This post is a paid partnership with St. Jude Tuna.
 All opinions expressed are my own.

-Here is an easy White Bean Tuna Salad with Artichoke Hearts recipe, that requires mostly pantry items.
-It’s quick, delicious, nutritious and filling.
+Here is an easy Cannelini Bean Salad with Tuna and Artichoke Hearts recipe that requires mostly pantry items.
+It’s quick, delicious, nutritious, and filling.

 I look outside, I listen.
 I see nothing but blooms and green, I hear the symphony of birds, unburdened by our human troubles.
 Nature, being nature.
 A diversion most welcome.
 It’s bitter-sweet really, this time of year…this time, this year.
 The time of year itself is nothing but rebirth, freshness, renewal, but the uncertainty of our seemingly predictable life, palpable.